-One of the top challenges facing MSPs today is net new customer acquisition and marketing.
+One top challenge MSPs face today is net new customer acquisition and marketing.
 In a recent Twitter survey, we asked what percentage of gross revenues MSPs saw as healthy to spend on marketing.
-The results were heavily weighted in the range of 6% to 15%.
+The results were heavily weighted in the 6% to 15% range.
 So, the next question is this: What’s the game plan for spending this marketing money?

 1 Make marketing a priority

-Again, whether handling in-house or via an outside agency, or both, your business needs a marketing strategy and a team—or a dedicated individual to execute and refine the plan.
-Too often, marketing gets passed over as not needed or too expensive to scale.
+Again, whether handling in-house or via an outside agency, or both, your business needs a marketing strategy and a team – or a dedicated individual to execute and refine the plan.
+Too often, marketing gets passed over as unnecessary or too expensive to scale.
 Both are huge misses by the MSP.
 Marketing has to be part of the growth process and a top priority for the company’s leadership team.
 Remember, in today’s digital world, everyone is a marketer.

 2 Establish a digital presence

 MSPs without a strong digital presence do themselves a disservice.
-Whether we’re talking about integrated marketing, digital marketing, social marketing, or targeted marketing—it’s all marketing and it’s all relevant.
+Whether we’re talking about integrated marketing, digital marketing, social marketing, or targeted marketing – it’s all marketing and relevant.
 For better or worse, today’s customers are far more digital-savvy, often doing exhaustive research before even agreeing to meet with an MSP.
-Many make snap decisions based on the information they see on the website and social accounts.
+Many make snap decisions based on the information they see on your website and social accounts.
 So if you fail to optimize your online presence and are not using social media as a listening tool, you’re missing out on more than just the money left on the table.
-The key to establishing a strong digital presence is relevance matched by consistency.
-Make sure your energy is everywhere your customers are and your marketing message and deliverables are on point.
+The key to establishing a solid digital presence is relevance matched by consistency.
+Make sure your energy is everywhere your customers are, and your marketing message and deliverables are on point.
 Use common dialogue versus industry jargon, and like Robert Herjavec told our EMPOWER listeners, “Ask for the business.”

 3 Keep the look and conversation fresh